dtinth/desire/README.md

 An error is thrown when the component factory with the requested name is not in the __registry__.

+This `desire` function is the same function that is passed to the component factory, so each component can desire other components.

 Again, see the above examples, or read the source code.

 Manually Injecting Dependencies